A. J. Francis: Total Nonstop Action Wrestling (2024–present)

-On January 13, 2024, Francis appeared at Hard To Kill under his real name, attacking Joe Hendry and marking his debut for Total Nonstop Action (TNA) Wrestling.
-On March 14 episode of TNA Impact!, he would defeat Hendry with the help of Rich Swann, with the duo now called First Class (stylized as Fir$t Cla$$).
+On January 13, 2024, Francis made his debut for Total Nonstop Action Wrestling (TNA) at Hard To Kill under his real name, where he and DJ Whoo Kid promoted the music video of Francis' song "We Outside" (which would become his entrance theme) while quickly turning on the fans in attendance, thus establishing himself as a heel.
+Joe Hendry would later come out and interrupt Francis and Whoo Kid, and subsequently mocked Francis with a song, prompting Francis and Whoo Kid to attack Hendry, thus starting a feud between Francis and Hendry.
+On March 14 episode of TNA Impact!, he would defeat Hendry with the help of Rich Swann, with the duo now called First Class (stylized as Fir$t Cla$$), and ending the feud.
 On the June 6 episode of Impact!
 20th Anniversary Show, Francis won the TNA Digital Media Championship from Laredo Kid, his first title win in TNA.

 On the June 15 taping of TNA Impact! (aired on tape delay on June 27), Francis (in kayfabe) bought the Canadian International Heavyweight Championship, a title that was promoted in Canada for many years and had been retired since 1987.
 As the new owner of the title, Francis declared himself as its new champion, making himself a double champion in the process.
 At Slammiversary on July 20, Francis lost the TNA Digital Media Championship and the International Heavyweight Wrestling Championship to PCO in a Montreal Street Fight, ending his reign as TNA Digital Media Champion at 62 days and his reign as Canadian International Heavyweight Champion at 35 days.
+In August, KC Navarro would align himself with Francis and join Fir$t Cla$$, replacing Swann who had been suspended by the company due to disorderly intoxication.
+They would challenge ABC (Ace Austin and Chris Bey) for the TNA World Tag Team Championship at Emergence in a losing effort.
 On December 13 at Final Resolution, Francis fought Nic Nemeth for the TNA World Championship in a losing effort.

-During the July 25, 2025 tapings of iMPACT!, Francis with a returning Swann turned on Navarro and kicked him out of Fir$t Cla$$.
+On the July 25, 2025 tapings of iMPACT!, Francis turned on Navarro and kicked him out of Fir$t Cla$$, with the latter being replaced by a returning Rich Swann.
+Francis and Swann teamed together as a tag team in TNA for the first time since August 2, 2024 as they defeated The System (Eddie Edwards and Brian Myers) at Emergence on August 14, 2025 in Swann's hometown of Baltimore, Maryland.
+At Final Resolution on December 5, 2025, Swann turned on Francis and aided Leon Slater in retaining the TNA X Division Championship, thus disbanding Fir$t Cla$$.